Single band VLBI absolute astrometry: Discussion

 Combined analysis of a heterogeneous datasets provides a significant advantage because all the data are used.
 We can fuse dual-band and single-band data in one dataset and use it for estimation of source positions.
 A fused dataset consists of observables of three types:

 \begin{enumerate} \item Dual-band ionosphere-free linear combinations of group delays.

 \item Single-band delays of dual-band experiments detected at one band only.
-Data reduction accounts for the ionospheric path delay computed from a sum of GNSS TEC and TEC bias adjustments.
+Data reduction accounts for the ionospheric path delay computed from the sum of GNSS TEC and TEC bias adjustments.
 The uncertainty of the bias adjustment is added in quadrature to the group delay uncertainty for reciprocal weights of such observables.

 \item Group delays from single-band experiments.
 Data reduction accounts for the ionospheric path delay computed from GNSS TEC and applies the de-bias correction.
-The uncertainty of the ionospheric model computed from the regression model is added in quadrature to the group delay uncertainty for reciprocal weights of such observables. \end{enumerate}
+The uncertainty of the ionospheric model computed from the regression model is added in quadrature to the group delay uncertainty used for computation of weights of such observables. \end{enumerate}

-Solving for source coordinates using a fused dataset provides estimates with minimum uncertainties and minimum correlations since it uses all available data under condition that the frequency-dependent position biases due to source structure are negligible.
+Solving for source coordinates using a fused dataset provides estimates with minimum uncertainties and minimum correlations \note{between right ascensions and declinations} since it uses all available data provided the frequency-dependent position biases due to source structure are negligible.
 This condition may be violated for some strong sources with significant structure.
 Analysis of position offsets between single band and dual-band solutions will help to identify such sources \citep[see, for example,][]{r:vgaps}, but these cases are encountered infrequently.